In this article I'm going to show you how to take magic pictures during blue hour.

 Now is the time to put the filters on and adjust the exposure accordingly.
 So, depending on the filters you use you'll have to correct it one way or another.

 Take as many test shots as necessary.
 Use the histogram as a starting point to recalculate the exposure when putting the filter(s) in front of the lens and when the light changes.

-To reduce the “try and fail”, you can use the PhotoPills' Exposure calculator.
-It's very easy to use it and you won't need to do any calculations and, above all, to make mistakes when making the equivalence ;)
+To reduce the “try and fail”, you can use the PhotoPills’ Exposure calculator.
+It’s very easy to use it.
+You won’t need to do any calculations and, above all, you won’t make mistakes when making the equivalence ;)